 Where can I find help?

-Charlotte Center for Legal Advocacy is available to assist low-income elderly, disabled, and/or disabled veterans prepare their property tax relief applications.
-Virtual appointments will be available April 4-May 6, 2022.
-For more information, please call 980-256-7952 or 704-376-1600 ext.
-545.
+Charlotte Center for Legal Advocacy is available to assist low-income elderly, disabled, and/or disabled veteran residents prepare their NC property tax relief applications.